-Which businesses are affected by GDPR and what is the extent of it?
+Which businesses are affected by GDPR, and what is the extent of it?

-Any data that can identify a person’s: name, ID, a photograph, email, IP address, etc.
+Any data that can identify an individual’s name, ID, photograph, email, IP address, etc.

 Is New Zealand part of GDPR?

 A business in New Zealand with customers in the EU, or any business that works in the EU, should confirm whether they are covered by the GDPR and if so, take steps to ensure compliance.